terminological/r6-generator/README.md

 * githubOrganisation
 * githubRepository
-* package - the java package, optional, defaults to io.github.<githubOrganisation>
+* package - the Java package, optional, defaults to io.github.${githubOrganisation}
 * rPackageName - optional, defaults to same as githubRepository
 * versionId - optional, defaults to main-SNAPSHOT
 * rPackageVersion - optional, defaults to 0.0.0.9000